 Thinking of staying at Annie's Place?
 Panoramic views of our setting in peaceful village of Palace on Birsay Bay may confirm your wish to be here!

-When you click and land on the OISF page there is a statement saying the event has passed!
-HOWEVER, you can still watch online by scrolling down to the first YouTube consent box.
-Click "I Accept" and then click in centre of the picture of our garden called Join Us for Lunch.
-The video will start with a wonderful panaoramic view of Birsay Bay and Palace village.
+When you land on the OISF page there is a statement saying the event has passed!
+HOWEVER, you can still watch online by scrolling half way down the page to the first YouTube consent box.
+Click "I Accept" and then click in the centre of the picture of our garden called Join Us for Lunch.
+The video will start with a wonderful panoramic view of Birsay Bay and Palace village.
 The background music is Robin playing his specially composed fiddle tune, George Low's Welcome to Birsay, as the film moves down to our garden flowers.
-Robin's music continues at the end as the film zooms out of our garden to give panoramic views of our setting on the shoreline of Birsay Bay.
+Robin's music continues at the end of the event, as the film zooms out of our garden to give panoramic views of our setting on the shoreline of Birsay Bay.

 Orkney International Science Festival YouTube recording.

 The blue plaque is set on the wall of the Old Manse for all visitors to Palace village to see.
 If you do come to stay at Annie's Place and want more information about George Low we will be happy to provide this!